 Too many patients omit information, downplay the severity of their symptoms, and misrepresent their lifestyle choices when speaking with nurses and doctors because they don’t feel comfortable.
 Be honest if your healthcare provider asks you about your smoking, drinking, dietary, exercise, or sexual behaviors.
 Your healthcare team needs to have the complete picture.
 This will enable them to determine the correct diagnosis, prescribe the proper medications, recommend appropriate lifestyle changes, and establish realistic health goals for you.

 If you are being abused or are scared for your safety at home, tell your healthcare providers – it is a safe way to seek help.

 You may assume that your mental health and daily life are unrelated to the reason you’re seeing a doctor.
 But these issues may help health care providers catch a problem in its early stages and lead to more appropriate treatment plans and better outcomes.

 - Have you felt more depressed or anxious lately?
 Are you under more stress these days?

 - Have you changed your diet or stopped going to the gym since the pandemic began?

 - Are you drinking more?

 - Have your urine or bowel movements changed?

 Even if your doctor doesn’t ask this list of questions, it’s helpful to offer the information.

-Don't settle.
-If you aren't comfortable asking your doctor questions, or if they are disregarding your concerns, downplaying your pain, or not listening to you — it's time to find a new healthcare provider.
-"Seek another specialist or primary care provider who will answer all of your questions and find one you have trust in," MacIntyre says.
-"You have to be comfortable with the decisions that affect your overall health and wellbeing."
+If you aren’t comfortable asking questions, or if the doctor is disregarding, downplaying, or not listening to your concerns — it’s time to find a new doctor.
+“Seek another specialist or primary care provider who will answer all of your questions and find one you have trust in,” MacIntyre says.
+“You have to be comfortable with the decisions that affect your overall health and wellbeing.”